chenrui-hu1/springcloud1-sample/README.md

 1. Clone the repository to your local machine.
 2. Create MySQL databases `shop_product` and `shop_order`.
 3. Start the Nacos Service Discovery and Configuration server.
-4. 4.
-Start the Alibaba sentinel  and Jemeter to pull Http request.
+4.Start the Alibaba sentinel  and Jemeter to pull Http request.

 ## Services